karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 12 (2.9) - Interfaces and Politics.md

 ## Reversing The Relationship

 Technology changes society but society could also change technology too (e.g., demand for single platform to link to others for TV subscriptions).
+This might result in a sub-optimal product (fluroscent light that more energy than its actual potential) or products with features that are beneficial to a party that is not an end user (like different apps for streaming content).

 ## Section Quizzes